pstanoev/simple-svelte-autocomplete/README.md

 - `placeholder` - change the text displayed when no option is selected
 - `noResultsText` - text to show in the dropdown when the search text does not match any item.
 Defaults to "No results found".
 Can be set to "" to not show anything.
 - `hideArrow` - set to true to not show the blue dropdown arrow
+- `showClear` - set to true to show X button that can be used to deselect the selected item
 - `className` - apply a className to the control
 - `inputClassName` - apply a className to the input control
 - `inputId` - apply an id attribute to the the input control